-Literacy and Maths are core strands to children’s education and we focus greatly on children acquiring the necessary skills required for their current and future learning.
+English and Maths are the key elements of children’s education, and we focus greatly on children acquiring the necessary knowledge and skills required for their current and future learning.
 These core skills are also broadened and extended to other areas of the curriculum, providing opportunities to enrich and develop them.
-In a range of different subjects, children are encouraged to make comparisons, investigate, enquire, and explore.
-Where possible, areas of the curriculum are creatively linked together in order to make learning more meaningful and relevant.

-Phonics is primarily taught using phonics Bug Club Synthetic Phonics in KS1 and ‘Letters and Sounds’ programme in KS2.
+Phonics is primarily taught using phonics Bug Club Synthetic Phonics in Early Years and KS1 and the Rapid Phonics programme in KS2.
 Reading skills are developed using Bug Club Phonics as well as also accessing a wide range of texts including the Book Banded Scheme.
-Children are encouraged to take books home to share with their parents and carers on a daily basis and KS1 children can also access to Bug Club Phonics reading interactively at home.
+Children are encouraged to take books home to share with their parents and carers on a daily basis, and KS1 children can also access Bug Club Phonics reading interactively at home.
+Children develop a love of reading and practise their reading skills regularly each day through reading aloud, independent reading and focussed and shared reading activities.

-ICT skills are developed in and applied to all areas of the curriculum, with PCs in every classroom and a set of laptops to support children’s learning.
+Computing skills are developed in and applied to all areas of the curriculum, with PCs and laptops in every classroom to support children’s learning.
 We aim to utilise the continuingly changing technology available to pupils, not only to enhance learning, but also to prepare children for a constantly changing future.

-We have high expectations of all our children to achieve and reach their full potential, whilst encouraging them to stay safe, be healthy, and most importantly of all, to enjoy their time at Temple Ewell Church of England Primary School.
+We have high expectations of all our children to achieve and reach their full potential, whilst encouraging them to stay safe, be healthy, and to enjoy their time at Temple Ewell Church of England Primary School.

 To view what our classes are learning this term click on the links below: